 Ashleigh Bartlett (b.1984 Canada) is an artist whose practice involves painting, drawing and collage.
 Her work investigates subject matter relating to theatricality, anthropomorphism, and abstract painting as it relates to feminism.
 Bartlett received her MFA from the University of Guelph (2011), and her BFA from the Alberta College of Art and Design (2006).
 She has participated in group and solo exhibitions across Canada, as well as projects in Sweden, Italy, Norway and the USA.

-She is a part of a collaborative duo with Berlin-based artist Jessica Groome titled CIRCLES & WIGS that explores an openness, curiosity and lightheartedness towards a variety of art making strategies. circlesandwigs.org.
+She is a part of the collaborative duo CIRCLES & WIGS, with Berlin-based artist Jessica Groome that explores an openness, curiosity and lightheartedness towards a variety of art making strategies. circlesandwigs.org.